 Who Will Run for Eleanor Holmes Norton’s Seat?
-A Guide to the Candidates and Rumors - Washingtonian
+A Guide to the Candidates and Rumors. - Washingtonian

 Robert White — At-Large Councilmember

 Almost all the insiders I spoke to said that Robert White has his eye on the mayorship, not the delegate position.
-The at-large councilmember ran for mayor already in 2022, coming in second to Bowser in the Democratic primary, and last year, White said he’d be interested in another run.
+The at-large councilmember ran for mayor already in 2022, coming in second to Mayor Bowser in the Democratic primary, and last year, White said he’d be interested in another run.
 But, some of my sources wondered if White might reassess those ambitions—most doubt he could really beat Bowser—and consider throwing his hat in the race for delegate instead, in light of the growing concern about Norton’s age and especially if she drops out.

 Muriel Bowser — Mayor